-An Administrative Permit is a by-right use process required for projects of two to four units.
-The Administrative Permit process is also used for tenant improvements and occupancy permits that result in an intensification in land use.
-An Administrative Permit is not required for alterations to a single-family home nor for the construction of one single-family home.
-Through the Administrative Permit process, projects are evaluated for consistency with the General Plan, Development Code, and Building Code standards.
-These projects may be reviewed over-the-counter or concurrent with the building plan check process.
-Typically, the review is approved within two to three weeks of being deemed complete.
+An Administrative Permit is a by-right use process required for projects of two to four units, tenant improvements, and occupancy permits that result in an intensification in land use.
+In addition, the SBMC permits emergency shelters with the approval of an Administrative Permit by the Director within the ES Overlay zone (SBMC, 19.10-E.030).
+Through the permit process, projects are evaluated for consistency with the General Plan, Development Code, and Building Code.
+These projects are reviewed over-the-counter or concurrent with the building plan check process and typically take 30 to 45 days.
+No public hearings are held; it is an administrative approval only, approved by the Planning Director.
+The permit also applies to all zones equally.